 WebMD is known for it’s spot-on articles about health and nutrition.
 In addition, they have lots of great info about fertility for men and women.
 I especially liked this Check Your Fertility IQ Quiz.
 Here you’ll find a large library of articles about male infertility.
 Topics range from semen analysis to vasectomy reversal.

 The StorkOTC Blog is a beautiful and easy-to-read blog about fertility.
 Stork OTC is a conception aid available from your local drug store.
-(Full disclosure, the company donated a twin pack for a twitter chat I sponsored in 2016.)

 From a Guy’s View